 NIRSpec stands for Near-InfraRed Spectrograph.

 NIRSpec was delivered to NASA in September 2013.
 Since then it has been integrated into the James Webb Space Telescope (JWST) payload module called the Integrated Science Instrument Module (ISIM).
-It is now going through the full sequence of JWST assembly and testing up to launch in Spring 2019.
+It is now going through the full sequence of JWST assembly and testing up to launch on 30 March 2021.

 NIRSpec is part of ESA’s contribution to the JWST mission.
 NIRSpec is built for ESA by a consortium of European companies led by Airbus Defence and Space (ADS).
 NASA’s Goddard Space Flight Centre provided two of its sub-systems (detectors and micro-shutters).

 NIRSpec is one of four science instruments on JWST.
 It will support JWST's four main science themes by providing low, medium and high-resolution spectroscopic observations in the near-infrared (from 0.6 to 5.0 microns).
 In its primary mode, it is a multi-object spectrograph capable of observing more than 100 objects simultaneously over a 9 square-arcminute field of view.
 In its integral field spectroscopy mode, it will allow astronomers to study the detailed structure of extended objects while its slit spectroscopy mode will be used, among other things, to study the properties of extra-solar planets.

 NIRSpec has a size of approximately 1.9 m x 1.3 m x 0.7 m and weighs less than 220 kg.

 NIRSpec will be the first multi-object spectrograph in space, thanks to a state-of-the-art instrument design and the use of almost a quarter of a million micro-shutters arranged in four arrays (provided by NASA’s Goddard Space Flight Center).